travis-ci/docs-travis-ci-com/docs/user/languages/java.md

 JDK 7 is backwards compatible, we think it's time for all projects to start testing against JDK 7 first and JDK 6 if resources permit.

-## Network-local Maven Mirror

-Travis CI has a network-local Maven mirror at [maven.mirrors.travis-ci.org](http://maven.mirrors.travis-ci.org/) and `~/.m2/settings.xml` is configured to use it.

 ## Examples

 * [JRuby](https://github.com/jruby/jruby/blob/master/.travis.yml)